arqtrad/archlit/article.md

 'Alhambrism' and ... gudgeon Orientalism, more visual than formal" [@anacleto:1997arquitectura, vol. 1, p.
 436] of high-art eclecticism.

-Several years before the more famous manifestos by Raul Lino , a number of short notices and journal articles tackle the matter with seemingly cursory commentaries on the character of certain vernacular dwellings in particular regions of Portugal.
+Several years before the more famous manifestos by Raul Lino, a number of short notices and journal articles tackle the matter with seemingly cursory commentaries on the character of certain vernacular dwellings in particular regions of Portugal.
 Casanova plays a